New York City and Long Island Tapeable AM/FM Stations

 easier downloading.
 Included in it is the site intro that Jack

-did for me 3 years ago that you hear now.
+did for me in 2005.
 Click on the links below to download

 the tribute.